bob-el-bot/BobTheBot/README.md

 ### 🎮 Game commands:
 - `trivia [opponent]` Play a game of trivia with or without someone.
+- `/connect4` Play Bob or a user in a game of Connect 4.
 - `/tic-tac-toe [opponent]` Play Bob or a user in a game of Tic Tac Toe.
 - `/rock-paper-scissors [opponent]` Play Bob or a user in a game of Rock Paper Scissors.
 - `/master-mind new-game` Play a game of Master Mind, the rules will shared upon usage.